TPGEngine/tpg/src/src/cpp/logging/README.md

-# Event-Driven Logging Architecture for TPG
+# Event-Driven Logging Architecture for TPG RL Framework

 ## Overview

-This document describes the event-driven architecture implemented for logging data points to CSV files during the training process.
-This system captures metrics from various stages of the training generation, such as replacement, selection, and timing.
+This document describes the event-driven architecture implemented for logging data points to CSV files during the TPG RL training process.
+This system captures metrics from various stages of the training generation, such as replacement, selection, removal, and timing.

 ### Motivation for Event-Driven Architecture